Board of Directors – CEO

 Board of Advisors

 Karen Gomez, Deputy Chief, Operations Center Mission Support, DISA and was the Chief Strategist for ITSM.
-She has embraced many aspects of Information Technology over a 20+ year career, including international and executive consulting, process engineering, strategic and global deployment, full life cycle application design/development, organizational redesign and change, resource utilization and management, and ITIL/ITSM thought leadership and training.
+Karen has embraced many aspects of Information Technology over a 20+ year career, including international and executive consulting, process engineering, strategic and global deployment, full life cycle application design/development, organizational redesign and change, resource utilization and management, and ITIL/ITSM thought leadership and training.
+She draws from the breadth of experience gained in working within diverse industries such as telecommunications, healthcare, financial and manufacturing etc., and government, at city, county, state and federal levels.

-In the Service Operations realm, Ms. Gomez has led such initiatives as the convergence of national disparate multi-location, multi-tool, widely distributed support skill sets into a single concept of operations implementation of a Virtual Service Desk model.
-Additionally, she spear-headed national and international efforts to establish a new organizational structure, set new standards and operations guidelines, and develop communications, training, transition and implementation plan to merge 79 global Help Desks.
+In the Service Operations realm, Ms. Johnson has led such initiatives as convergence of national disparate multi-location, multi-tool, widely distributed support skill sets into a single concept of operations implementation of a Virtual Service Desk model.
+In a different endeavor, she spear-headed national and international efforts to establish a new organizational structure, set new standards and operations guidelines, and develop communications, training, transition and implementation plans to merge 79 global help desks.

-Ms. Gomez holds Business Management undergrad with an MBA in Industrial Management and is Master Certified in ITIL v2 and v3 Expert along with the PMP.
-She has led training and spoken at various venues including the Acropolis, Nice, France the Long Beach Convention Center and other national and international forums.
+Ms. Johnson holds Business Management degree with two minors – Marketing and Finance, as well as an MBA in Industrial Management.
+She is Master Certified in ITIL v2 and ITIL v3 Expert and is also a Project Management Professional (PMP).
+She has led training and has spoken at various venues including the Acropolis, Nice, France, the Long Beach Convention center and other national and international forums.

 Karen has been active with the Forum since its inception in 2015.